Health Lifestyle

 iStock.com/Creativeye99

 Oats may lower blood pressure thanks to oodles (that’s a technical scientific term) of fiber.
-A small 2002 randomized placebo-controlled clinical trial (including 18 participants with mild to borderline hypertension) found that adding whole oat cereal to the diet dropped systolic by 7.5 mm Hg and diastolic by 5.5 mm Hg in just six weeks.
-A larger 2021 trial asked participants in the experimental group to supplement their diets with oat bran.
-Compared to controls, their blood pressure dropped, so much so that, on average, their prescriptions for antihypertensive drugs were reduced.
+A small 2002 randomized, placebo-controlled clinical trial involving 18 participants with mild to borderline hypertension found that adding whole oat cereal to the diet dropped systolic blood pressure by 7.5 mm Hg and diastolic blood pressure by 5.5 mm Hg in just 6 weeks.

 7. Watermelon